-HRC Launches “Youth Well-Being Project” with Time to THRIVE Conference
+HRC Announces Launch of “Youth Well-Being Project” with Time to THRIVE Conference

 Today, the Human Rights Campaign Foundation announced the launch of Time to THRIVE, a large-scale national conference to promote safety, inclusion and well-being for LGBTQ youth.
 The first annual conference will take place at Bally’s Las Vegas Hotel and Casino over President’s Day Weekend, February 14-16, 2014.